mcfedr/hrompushserver/README.md

-# Push server for Hromadske.tv app
+# Push server for HromadskeTV app

-Sends push notifications to the Hromadske.tv apps.
+Sends push notifications to the HromadskeTV apps.